The PA Transfer Tax: A Quick Guide to Pennsylvania Transfer Taxes

 Joseph Gordon is an Editor with HomeLight.
 He has several years of experience reporting on the commercial real estate and insurance industries.

-Transfer taxes are fees imposed by local, state, or county governments when transferring property ownership between people or entities.
-These taxes can significantly impact the total cost of selling your property in Pennsylvania.
+Transfer taxes are fees imposed by local, state, or county governments when property ownership is transferred between people or entities.
+Our guide will explore how the PA transfer tax works and explain who pays for what, how it works, and much more.

 Disclaimer: This post is for educational purposes only and does not constitute legal or financial advice.
 Links and mentions of Pennsylvania area tax services or attorneys should not be considered endorsements.